College of Education Student Learning Outcomes

 -

-Student Affairs in Higher Education Learning Outcomes
+Master of Science in Student Affairs in Higher Education Program

 In accordance with standards established by the Council for Advancement of Standards in Higher Education (CAS), students will demonstrate competence in the areas below, which will be assessed through their successful completion of the Student Affairs in Higher Education curriculum, including curricular and co-curricular supervised practice experiences and a culminating assessment that exhibits these proficiencies defined by College Student Educators International (ACPA) and Student Affairs Administrators in Higher Education (NASPA).